bennettslin/yearlings_bobtail_app/TEMP_TODO.md

 # Bug
-* Helper to flatten overview for meta descriptions
 * Can't click on popup, then mouse up on overlay.
 Minor issue?
 * Hovering on dotless anchor does not hover verse underneath